 Discovery Inc. has set an Oct.
-4 launch date for Magnolia, a cable network that’s part of a joint venture between the company and producers Chip and Joanna Gaines.
+4 launch date for Magnolia Network, a cable network that’s part of a joint venture between the company and producers Chip and Joanna Gaines.
 The channel (with an accompanying TV everywhere app), run by the former Fixer Upper stars, will replace the DIY linear channel.

 Magnolia president and former HGTV president Allison Page spoke to Multichannel News at the TCA Winter Press Tour earlier this month about the challenges in getting Magnolia up and running in today’s competitive TV field.
 Here’s an edited version of the interview.

 MCN: Why does Discovery feel this environment is the best time to launch a linear channel?

 Allison Page: Chip and Jo like taking risks.
 If something seems counterintuitive, it might be something that they are interested in, and the network is a great example of that.
 The year 2020 is not a year you would expect necessarily to see a linear channel launched, and I think that opportunity to challenge a different path was part of what was intriguing to them.

 MCN: With all the discussion and momentum around the emerging streaming platform, how does a new linear network break through the clutter?

 AP: We have a belief that linear television is something special, and that it can hearken back to a time when the whole family sat down to watch television.
 This platform brought families together.
 There will certainly be digital elements as well, but there is something both romantic, inspiring and relatable about what a TV network can be.

 MCN: What do Chip and Joanna Gaines bring to the table as content creators for Magnolia?